Serv 4WD Light Jeep: Troubleshooting!

 Reason 3: Loose Fuses

-Having a loose or blown-out fuse is a significant reason for seeing serv 4WD light on the dash of your Jeep Cherokee, Jeep Gladiator, Jeep Grand Cherokee, Jeep Wrangler.
+Having a loose or blown-out fuse is a significant reason for seeing serv 4WD light on the dash of your Jeep Cherokee, Jeep Gladiator, Jeep Grand Cherokee, and Jeep Wrangler.
 It is possible for the fuses to not make proper contact if they are loose, since they control the power supply to the 4WD system.

-Also, if the fuses are loose, they can also cause an electrical short in the system, which can also trigger the service light.
+Also, if the fuses are loose, they can cause an electrical short in the system, which can also trigger the service light.

 Solution: